Mossman Peninsula

 Mossman Peninsula is a narrow peninsula 3 nmi long, extending south from the western part of Laurie Island and separating Scotia Bay and Wilton Bay, in the South Orkney Islands of Antarctica.
 Point Martin lies on the eastern side of the peninsula.
+It was first discovered in December 1821 by British sealer Captain George Powell and American sealer Captain Nathaniel Palmer during their joint exploration of the South Orkney Islands.
+Powell's map, published in 1822, provided the earliest rough charting of the area.

-It was discovered in 1821 by Captains George Powell and Nathaniel Palmer, and roughly charted on Powell's map of 1822.
-It was surveyed in 1903 by the Scottish National Antarctic Expedition under William Speirs Bruce, who named it for Robert C. Mossman, the meteorologist of the expedition.
+The peninsula was later surveyed in 1903 by the Scottish National Antarctic Expedition, led by William Speirs Bruce.
+During the expedition, it was named in honor of Robert C. Mossman, the expedition's meteorologist, who conducted detailed studies of the region's climate and atmospheric conditions.